cleberzavadniak/prime-scramble/README.md

 Oh, man, that is **awful**!

-So, we take that horrendous `33` lower limit **off** for most part of the party, because, in the end, its only real use is for **offsetting** the value into the right index of the characters table.
-That frees us from filling our code with **PAGES** of hard to understand stupid conditionals that, in the end, don't even add up too much for the internal logic.
+Thus, we take that horrendous `33` lower limit **off** for most part of the party, because, in the end, its only real use is for **offsetting** the value into the right index of the characters table.
+This frees us from filling our code with **PAGES** of hard to understand stupid conditionals that, in the end, don't even add up too much for the internal logic.